How can Mixed Reality and Microsoft HoloLens help track malfunctions and compliance issues in Manufacturing?

 These use cases are few of those which can be applied to a Factory Foreman for accelerating his/her activities efficiently and effectively using Mixed Reality.

 Many leading brands across the world are already leveraging HoloLens to provide real-time assistance to on-site operations for various functions.
 The alternative immersive tech solutions to transform manufacturing operations with wearable tech are still in different stages of development and not as advanced as HoloLens.
-The second generation of HoloLens was launched in 2021 with advanced features.
+The second generation of HoloLens was launched with advanced features.

 At Xoriant, we keep exploring the latest technologies to stay ahead of the times.
 Whether you want to develop apps using HoloLens or need a Mixed Reality solution to explore improved remote working possibilities for your workforce, you can connect with Xoriant experts.